Lindsay studies global business and Spanish at the University of Evansville and enjoys traveling and tattoos.

 I have a travel tattoo myself, and I am hoping that my own story provides some inspiration and direction.
-After traveling to 13 different countries (with no intentions of stopping there), I decided that it was about time I got a tattoo to reflect what made me the most happy in life: traveling.
+After traveling to 13 different countries (with no intentions of stopping there), I decided that it was about time I got a tattoo to reflect what made me the happiest in life: traveling.
 I spent hours looking through Pinterest and pinning different ideas.
 I knew that I wanted something original, but wasn't quite sure how to put it together.
 After much searching and debating, I decided that I wanted something that combined a globe and a compass.

 It wasn't until almost a year later that I went through with it because I wanted to make sure that it was an idea I was genuinely in love with.
 I decided to go to a tattoo artist that many of my sorority sisters recommended and who also had extremely good reviews listed on his website.
 I spoke with him and explained my idea, showing him a couple of pictures I liked on Pinterest, hoping that it would be enough to give him some direction.

 Sure enough, about a week later, he had drawn up the design that I now have on me.
 I was very impressed with his creativity and how well it fit what I wanted, despite the fact that I hadn't given him a very clear direction.
 The moral of the story is that you should not be afraid to get creative and take a risk.
 Do your research first, but also follow your gut and do what makes you happy.
 If you follow those simple rules, you'll end up with a beautiful reflection of yourself.